 Diversity and inclusion programs, and the progressive thinking behind them, are essential to organizations – influencing their values, culture, policies, and procedures.
 While the diversity side of these programs deals with who gets hired and why, the inclusion side is about creating and maintaining workplaces where every person feels welcome, safe, and valued for who they are.
 Both are vital, but here we will look at the inclusion side.

-Our thesis is simple: while often overlooked, a recognition program can help organizations make important strides in creating an inclusive workplace.
-Here’s how:
+Our thesis is simple.
+While often overlooked, a recognition program can help organizations make important strides in creating an inclusive workplace.

-One of the great innovations and insights of modern recognition programs has been to democratize recognition by making it peer to peer.
-This is a major advancement over the previous “top down” style of workplace recognition that only gave voice to senior managers according to their (no doubt narrower) criteria of which actions and which people should be recognized.
+One of the great innovations and insights of modern recognition programs has been to democratize recognition by making it peer-to-peer.
+This is a major advancement from the previous “top-down” style, which only gave voice to senior managers with narrow criteria for workplace recognition.

 Having a wide range of qualities to choose from encourages us to think more broadly about the qualities and values that matter to us.
 This leads to more people getting recognized for more actions – spreading the feeling of belonging more widely across the company.
 And perhaps more importantly, we are inspired to appreciate and value the different strengths and capabilities that make us all individuals.

 A well-designed recognition program can also lead team members to think and act in inclusive ways.
 Recognition in a business can be thought of as coming in two forms: appreciative and performance based.
-Both are important but appreciative recognition can sometimes get overlooked or at least take a back seat.
-A well-designed recognition program can help an organization get the balance right.
+Both are important, but appreciative recognition is often overlooked.
+That said, a well-designed recognition program can help an organization find balance.

 Appreciative recognition honors team members for everyday actions.
-Delivering someone’s documents when we go by the printer (when we used to be in the office together!) could earn someone recognition for being “Attentive.”
+Delivering someone’s documents when we go by the printer could earn someone recognition for being “Attentive.”
 Making sure everyone is heard at meetings would be “Compassionate” and “Supportive.”
 Contributing to group activities in a video call: “Teamwork.”
 Raising morale with a well-timed joke: “Positive.”
-Especially when shared, these simple gestures are the building blocks of a culture that creates a sense of connection and belonging.
+Especially when shared, these simple gestures are the building blocks of an inclusive culture.

 Recognition platforms typically include dashboards, reports, leaderboards, and the ability to see the messages people are sending.
-The first, and perhaps most important benefit is that you can see if any individuals or groups are being left out and take action.
+The most important benefit is that you can see if any individuals or groups are being left out, and take action.

 You can also see and track which values people in your organization are living and expressing.
-If you see a lot of recognition for qualities like compassion, positivity, being supportive, and teamwork, for example, you’re probably on the right track at encouraging an inclusive workplace.
-If all of the recognition being sent in your organization is for more performance-based qualities, you might have some work to do.
+For example, if you see a lot of recognition for qualities like compassion, positivity, support, and teamwork, you’re probably on the right track to encouraging an inclusive workplace.
+If all the recognition being sent in your organization is for more performance-based qualities, you might have some work to do.

-When you actively encourage recognition and make it easy – as recognition platforms are designed to do – you are more likely to see people connecting with and appreciating people outside of the groups they normally interact with.
-This is especially valuable in the era of remote work where a recognition platform can supplement the usual “physical” interactions that you expect around the office are not available.
+When you actively encourage recognition and make it easy – as recognition platforms are designed to do – you are more likely to see people connecting with others outside of their inner circle.
+This is especially valuable in the era of remote work, where a recognition platform can supplement the usual “physical” interactions that you expect around the office.

-Hopefully, you’ll find these ways recognition programs can support inclusion initiatives helpful.
-Along with your other initiatives, we think you’ll find a recognition program a powerful tool in creating and maintaining an inclusive workplace where every team member feels welcome and valued for who they are.
+Along with your other initiatives, we think you’ll find a recognition program a powerful tool in creating and maintaining an inclusive workplace.
+Every team member should feel welcome, and valued for who they are.